-- Cook more of your own meals so you control what goes into your food
+Cook more of your own meals so you control what goes into your food

-- Avoid processed foods
+Avoid too many processed foods

-- Eat regularly throughout the day.
+Eat regularly throughout the day.
 Eating at regular intervals ensures you’re eating enough calories and prevents you from becoming too hungry, which can lead to overeating.

 Stay hydrated by drinking plenty of water

-Get moving—but in the right ways
+Get moving, but in the right ways

+When your health care provider gives you the green light, start adding in physical activity to your days.
 Try making small changes at first, like adding a daily walk with your new baby into your routine, rather than jumping into a rigorous exercise program.
 Once your baby is out of the newborn phase, check out programs in your area that incorporate exercise with your baby, such as baby and me yoga or stroller walking clubs.